duzyn/tufte-markdown/sample-handout.md

 sidenote itself.

-If you want a sidenote without footnote-style numberings, then you want a margin note.  \marginnote(This is a margin note.
+If you want a sidenote without footnote-style numberings, then you want a margin note.  !marginnote(This is a margin note.
 Notice there isn't a number preceding the note.)
 On large screens, a margin note is just a sidenote that omits the reference number.
 This lessens the distracting effect taking away from the flow of the main text, but can